The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Disturbance of the dopamine-serotonin balance

-- Neurotransmitters such as serotonin influence a variety of molecular processes in the brain that act against depression and other mental disorders.
+- Neurotransmitters such as serotonin influence a variety of molecular processes in the brain that counteract depression u.a. mental disorders.

-- They stimulate, for example, the neuronal plasticity (NP) (the ability of nerves to form new connections).
-The substances that influence neuronal plasticity also include ketamine: It increases the release of glutamate at the synapse, which also promotes NP.
+- They stimulate z.B. the neuronal plasticity (NP) (the ability of nerves to form new connections).
+Among the substances that influence neuronal plasticity is Ketamine: It increases the release of Glutamate at the synapse, which also promotes NP.

-- BUT: Depression is NOT (ONLY) caused by a lack of noradrenaline and serotonin (SSRI B. increase serotonin within hours, which is why effects occur quickly should!)
+- BUT: Depression does NOT (ONLY) result from a lack of noradrenaline and serotonin (SSRI B. increase serotonin within hours, which is why Effects occur quickly should!)

-- pollution (e.g. metals, pesticides, air pollutants, nicotine, alcohol)
+- Pollution (z.B.
+Metals, pesticides, air pollutants, nicotine, alcohol)

 Source: Berk M et al.; Pop, heavy metal and the blues: secondary analysis of persistent organic pollutants (POP), heavy metals and depressive symptoms in the NHANES National Epidemiological Survey.
 BMJ Open.
 2014; 4(7): e005142. - Lead increases the risk of depression